holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 * A Workflow MUST operate only on an aspect of local Holochain state, and MUST NOT make assumptions about the value of any aspects of Holochain state it does not operate on, whether local or remote.
 * A Workflow MUST NOT leave the state it operates on in a corrupt condition it fails for any reason, whether the failure is expected (such as validation failure) or unexpected (such as hardware malfunction).
 This means that it MUST either make an atomic and valid state change or make no state change at all.
-    * Corollary: a Workflow MUST treat the Holochain state upon which it operates as the ultimate source of truth about itself, which means that any other state it builds up during execution MUST be treated as incidental and disposable; that is, it MUST able to successfully recover from a failure and correctly transform cryptographic state even if incidental state is lost.
+    * Corollary: a Workflow MUST treat the Holochain state upon which it operates as the ultimate source of truth about itself, which means that any other state it builds up during execution MUST be treated as incidental and disposable; that is, it MUST able to successfully recover from a failure and correctly change cryptographic state even if incidental state is lost.
-* A Workflow MUST have direct access to the state it is manipulating so that it may observe it immediately before transforming it, to avoid race conditions between Workflows that operate on the same state.
+* A Workflow MUST have direct access to the state it is manipulating so that it may observe it immediately before changing it, to avoid race conditions between Workflows that operate on the same state.
 * A Workflow MUST operate on only one aspect of Holochain state, an aspect being defined as a portion of state which can be changed independently of other aspects.
 * A change to Holochain state MUST be expressed monotonically.
 (This is merely a restatement of the fact that all changes of Holochain state are by nature monotonic.)
 * If a Workflow operates on a contentious aspect of state, it MUST either: